-Lara specialises in government insurance and risk and has over 20 years’ experience in litigation and dispute resolution in the private and public sectors.
-She leads Crown Law’s Government Insurance and Risk team, a team of over 35 lawyers and support staff, which advises and represents the State of Queensland in public liability and medical negligence claims.
+Lara specialises in government insurance and risk and has extensive experience in litigation and dispute resolution in the private and public sectors.
+She leads Crown Law’s Government Insurance and Risk team of more than 40 lawyers and support staff, who advise and represent the State of Queensland in public liability and medical negligence claims.

 During her career at Crown Law, Lara has personally conducted more than 500 complex personal injury claims for the State of Queensland and has represented the State in the High Court of Australia, the Court of Appeal, Supreme Court, District Court and Magistrates Court

 As an expert litigator, Lara takes a proactive approach to her work.
 She has had conduct of some of Queensland’s most significant personal injuries litigation claims on behalf of the State including the Mount Isa lead poisoning litigation.
 Lara also acted for the State in the cases of Hardy v Queensland Corrective Services Commission and Hegarty v Queensland Ambulance Service, which led to precedent making law regarding personal injuries claims.

-Lara has extensive experience advising and delivering presentations and workshops to government clients on a range of topics including historical sexual abuse claims, managing legal risk in the public sector, disclosure and managing workplace stress.
+Lara has extensive experience advising and delivering presentations and workshops to government clients on a range of topics including historical abuse claims, managing legal risk in the public sector, disclosure and managing workplace stress.

 - Managing the Mt Isa Mines Special Project which involved a series of claims concerning alleged poisoning of children in Mt Isa, causing illnesses and developmental delays as a result of exposure to lead from direct ingestion of contaminated dust and inhalation of dust.

 - Defending the Queensland Ambulance Service in the matter of Hegarty v Queensland Ambulance Service (2008) HCA Trans 121 in the Supreme Court, Court of Appeal and ultimately in the High Court of Australia, setting precedent making law in relation to stress claims brought by emergency services workers.